nadezhda-poliakova/rules/.zencoder/rules/without-frontmatter.md

 This file demonstrates a basic structure with minimal front-matter.

-Start your response with "I use the instruction without-frontmatter"
+Insert in your response with "I use the instruction without-frontmatter"